2020 Oscars: South Korea’s Parasite claims historic Best Picture win

 “I feel like I’ll wake up to find it’s all a dream.
 It all feels very surreal.”

-Producer Kwak Sin-ae, who collected the trophy, then said:
+Producer Kwak Sin-ae, who collected the trophy, then added:

 “I’m speechless.
 We never imagined this to happen.
 I feel like a very opportune moment in history is happening right now.”